 Resident botanists & herbaria

-A grand period of inland exploration in Australia was spurred by the possibility of an inland sea..
-In the early 1860s he centre was still an enigma, Sturt failing in his attempted crossing in 1845, Leichhardt swallowed up without trace in 1848 and the death of Burke and Wills in 1861.
+A grand period of inland exploration in Australia was spurred by the excitement of finding an inland sea.
+In the early 1860s the centre was still an enigma, Sturt failing in his attemptedcrossing in 1845, Leichhardt swallowed up without trace in 1848 and the death of Burke and Wills in 1861.

 Following the example of maritime exploration overland explorers competed for prestige by covering new ground.
 They were heroic figures sponsored by government prize money or public subscriptions whose departures and arrivals were attended by enormous and enthusiastic crowds.
 Their exploits were followed eagerly by the newspapers and, like the maritime explorers, they often had scientific and surveying experience, and included scientists in their parties, heir diaries and reports were generally published and as popular in Britain as they were in Australia.

 With many specimens in Europe the definitive botanical account of its day George Bentham and Joseph Hooker persuaded Mueller to cooperate in what was probably the most monumental work on Australian botany the Flora Australiensis in volumes (1863-1878) a work which both inspired and provided the groundwork for the state floras that followed.
 Although it would have been an Australian triumph for the capable Mueller to have completed this work, but the botanical skills of George Bentham working at this time only from herbarium sheets have stood the test of time and won the admiration of subsequent generations of botanists.
 This was one of several similar works describing plants of the British colonies.